Leiurus

 Leiurus is a genus of scorpion of the family Buthidae.
 The most common species, L. quinquestriatus, is also known under the common name Deathstalker.
 It is distributed widely across North Africa and the Middle East, including the western and southern Arabian Peninsula and southeastern Turkey.
 At least one species occurs in West Africa (northern Cameroon).

 Taxonomy

 The genus was introduced in 1828 by C.G.
 Ehrenberg (in Hemprich & Ehrenberg 1828), originally as a subgenus of the genus Androctonus.
 It was finally elevated to genus rank by M. Vachon in 1949.

 The genus was long considered to be monotypic, containing a single species, L. quinquestriatus, but research since 2002 has shown that there are indeed several species.

 Diversity

-Currently five species are recognized within this genus, but their validity is under discussion.
-F. Kovařík (2007) suspected that L. jordanensis and L. savanicola are possible synonyms of L. quinquestriatus.
+Currently twenty species are recognized within this genus.